sElbourhichi/Hotel-data-Analysis/README.md

 # Hotel-Data-Analysis
-Develop a Database to Analyze and Visualize Hotel Booking Data
+Develop a Database to Analyze and Visualize Hotel Booking Data.

 the main tasks of this project are :
 - build a Database using SQL Server.